Andre Thomas: Marriage and continued mental health concerns

-Murder
+Murders

 On March 27, 2004, two days after going to the emergency room, Thomas went to Boren's third-floor apartment and kicked the door open.
 Boren's boyfriend was at work, but Boren was home with her two children.
 Thomas fatally stabbed her, cut open her chest and pulled out a portion of her lung, thinking he was actually removing her heart.
 He went to the bedroom shared by their four-year-old son and Boren's 13-month-old daughter, fatally stabbed both children and cut their hearts out of their chests.

 After he killed the children, Thomas stabbed himself three times in the chest.
 Expecting to die from his wounds, Thomas went into the living room and lay next to Boren's body.
 When he realized he was not dying, he placed the victims' organs in his pockets and walked to his house.
 Once he returned home, he placed the organs in a bag and threw it in the trash.
 Thomas called his wife's parents and left a voicemail:

 Um, Sherry, this is Andre.
 I need y'all's help, something bad is happening to me and it keeps happening and I don't know what's going on.
 I need some help, I think I'm in hell.
 I need help.
 Somebody needs to come and help me.
 I need help bad.
 I'm desperate.
 I'm afraid to go to sleep.
 So when you get this message, come by the house, please.
 Hello?

 Thomas turned himself in at the Sherman Police Department, telling officers there that he thought God wanted him to kill the victims.
 He said he killed each victim with a separate knife because he thought there were demons inside the victims.
 If the victims' blood was allowed to mix, he reasoned, then the demons might survive.
 Thomas was taken to a hospital and underwent chest surgery.